Code of Conduct complaint and disciplinary procedure (v3.2)

 If the adjudicator requested that the service provider supply additional information (in step 9), and the service provider failed to do so, then the adjudicator may take the service provider’s failure to assist into account when making his decision.

-Copies of the adjudicator’s resolutions and the reasons for those resolutions are forwarded to the service provider, the complainant and ISPA’s Management Committee.
+- Copies of the adjudicator’s resolutions and the reasons for those resolutions are forwarded to the service provider, the complainant and ISPA’s Operations Committee.